Operations

 UUID of the newer annotation set (t1, ground truth source).

-Both annotation sets must share the same ontology_snapshot_id; the operation raises ValueError otherwise.
+If pivot_ontology_snapshot_id is not set, both annotation sets must share the same ontology_snapshot_id; the operation raises ValueError otherwise.

 Execution flow

-1. validate payload; load AnnotationSet rows; assert same ontology snapshot
+0. validate payload; load AnnotationSet rows; assert same ontology snapshot

-2. call compute_evaluation_data() — see protea.core.evaluation:
+2. call compute_evaluation_data(); see protea.core.evaluation:

 a. load GO DAG children map (is_a / part_of only)